 - Operates or maintains commercial vehicles with passengers;

 - Supervises manual workers, but also performs manual work more than half their working time;

 - Has a job specified in the First Schedule of the Employment Act, such as cleaner, construction worker, machine operator, etc.

 Who is a non-workman

 Non-workman refers to a white-collar worker who is not in managerial or executive position, such as clerks and receptionists.
-More information on the difference between workmen and non-workmen you may find here.
+You are welcome to see more information on the difference between workmen and non-workmen.

 The Singapore employer must provide at least 1 rest day per week that comprises 1 whole day (midnight to midnight).
 It is not a paid day.
 For shift workers, the rest day can be a continuous period of 30 hours.

 All employers in Singapore are required to maintain detailed employment records of employees covered by the Employment Act in soft or hard copy, including handwritten records.
 Records must be retained for the past two years for current employees and the last two years (including one year after leaving employment) for ex-employees.
-Details on what to record can be found here.
+You can find the details on what to record.

 Either the employee or the employer can end an employment relationship by terminating the contract of service.
 Termination may happen because: